defaultxr/xr-abstractions/README.md

 ctrl
 ----
-abstractions for controlling things, either via keyboard or by clicking.
+Abstractions for controlling things, either via keyboard or by clicking.

 * `ca` - FIX